HewlettPackard/OpenShift-on-SimpliVity/README.md

 hpe-lb1 ansible_host=10.15.152.7 frontend_ipaddr=10.15.156.7/24  ...
 ```

-The `loadbalancers` datastructure was renamed and hence is ignored by the playbooks.
-No FIP is used and the IP addresses of this VM will be use for the OCP API (in this example, the external endpoint for the OCP api will point to 10.15.156.7 and the internal endpoint will point to 10.15.152.7)
+The `loadbalancers` datastructure does not specify any FIP as shown below.
+No FIP is used and the IP addresses of this VM will be use for the OCP API.
+In this example, the external endpoint for the OCP api will point to 10.15.156.7 and the internal endpoint will point to 10.15.152.7)

 ```
 frontend_vm_portgroup: 'extVLAN2968'  # Name of the portgroup / external network
 frontend_gateway: '10.15.156.1'       # gateway for the external network
-Renamedloadbalancers:
+loadbalancers:
   apps:
-    vip: 10.15.156.9/24
   backend:
-    vip: 10.15.152.9/24
     interface: ens192
-    vrrp_router_id: 51
   frontend:
-    vip: 10.15.156.9/24
     interface: ens224
-    vrrp_router_id: 51

 ```